Recognizing Infection Prevention Week: 5 Tips for Facilities (2026)

 2. Conduct Team-Building Infection Prevention Week Activities

-Infection prevention is a collaborative effort, and fostering multidisciplinary teamwork is a great way to embody what the week is about.
+Infection prevention is a collaborative effort, and fostering multidisciplinary teamwork is a great way to embody what this particular celebration is about.
 Consider hosting a team-building workshop or activity to engage staff in infection prevention education.

 Activity ideas: